 My preparations to move on from a home that has been a family shelter since 1961 has turned up several surprises.
-The most recent one was in a shoebox of old cassette tapes, only one of which interested me.
+The most recent one was in a shoe box of old cassette tapes, only one of which interested me.
 The tape contained a collection of music I made around 1979, and I was a musical participant.
 I was living in Missoula Montana at the time and I’d found a circle of supportive friends bound by the love of playing music.

 I made the tape using a cheap boombox.
 The best of the recordings were full of imperfections and enthusiasm.
-In listening to them after all these years I was reminded how lucky I was to have found this place (Missoula) and time.
+In listening to them after all these years I was reminded how lucky I was to have found this place (Missoula) during this time.
 Missoula was rich and culturally diverse town, a small town, a town rather in contrast to others in the far north.
 The years I spent in Montana (1969 & 1978~1980) taught me to appreciate the culture of honest, hardworking folks.
 The term ‘redneck’ is not a fair characterization, as it denigrates without the benefit of knowing how good and down-to-earth these people are.

 There used to be a bar called “Lukes” in the town where sawdust and pet dogs lay on the floor and the patronage might include these ‘rednecks’ sharing the company of hard-nosed bikers, construction workers, hippies, native Americans.
 I don’t recall if the gay community (and there was an active one) spent much time at Lukes, but they had their own community center a half a block away.
 I was impressed by the tolerance these factions had for each other.
-The University of Montana is a liberal arts institution, and I believe its existence there contributed to the cultural harmony I observed there.
+The University of Montana is a liberal arts institution, and I believe its existence there contributed to the cultural harmony I observed.

 A tune by Davey Graham, inspired by Paul Simon’s rendition